 HISTORY OF TALAD NOI

-Talad Noi, is a part of Bangkok’s Chinatown starts from behind Odean Circle, continue along Chareon Krung Road, and down to Marine Department.
-It is acclaimed as one of the oldest part of Bangkok.
+Talad Noi is a part of Bangkok’s Chinatown starts from behind Odean Circle, continue along Chareon Krung Road, and down to Marine Department.
+It is acclaimed as one of the oldest part of Bangkok, having established for more than 200 years.
 Talad means “fresh market” and Noi means “small”.
-It was named as a rather small market in comparison to the main Talad Gao, the larger market rooted in Yaowarat Road.
+Originally settled by Chinese immigrants, Talat Noi has been a diverse community welcoming with people of various nationalities and religion, including Thai, Vietnamese, and Portuguese.

-Talad Noi has been established for more than 200 years, it was the main port for International trading, allowed some Chinese family to become affluent in marine sector.
+With its rich history dating back to the late 19th century, Talad Noi was the main port for international trading, allowed some Chinese family to become affluent in marine sector.
 Phra Apaiwanich (Chak), the owner of “Poseng” port, the Hokien Chinese family, the beginning of “Posayajinda” family, was one of the oldest family in Talad Noi area.
 “Poseng” port of Phra Apaiwanich (Chak) flourished since King Rama II era, so as the King gave him a piece of land to build Chinese Mansion called “So Heng Tai” that we can see until today.

 At the high of “Poseng” port, so the area of Talad Noi’s expanded from Sampeng Area.
 It became condensed community where was the largest job market in Bangkok.
 You can found Taejew, Hokkien, Hailam, and Kae chinese spoke all over the area.
 Also some Christian Catholic Chinese came to gather around “Kalwa” Rosary Church.